 4. Give Personal Gifts, Not Expensive Ones

-Instead of going out to a big box store in Waco, Texas and looking for an expensive gift for each member of your family, spend some time thinking about what they could really use and enjoy.
+Instead of going out to a big box store in Texas or Oklahoma and looking for an expensive gift for each member of your family, spend some time thinking about what they could really use and enjoy.

 Sure, everybody loves a big flashy gift.
 But if you give something that shows you know a person on a deeper level, they'll get more out of it and it will be that much more meaningful to them.

-And if you aren't sure how you'll make it through Christmas this year, come on down to your Waco Atlas Credit location today!
+And if you aren't sure how you'll make it through Christmas this year, come on down to your nearest Atlas Credit location today!
 We have offices across Oklahoma and Texas, and we'll get you a quick and easy personal loan in no time that'll help you afford the gifts, food, and other necessities you need to make this holiday season a huge success!
-Contact Atlas Credit today to learn more or apply for your personal loan online today!
+Contact Atlas Credit to learn more or apply for your personal loan online today!